Ziad0dev/Oculus.vim/README.md

 > **⛧ May your code see through the darkness ⛧**

-Oculus Vim is a comprehensive, modern Neovim configuration that surpasses vim.reaper with cutting-edge features, better performance, and an enhanced development experience.
+Oculus Vim is a comprehensive, modern Neovim configuration with cutting-edge features, better performance, and an enhanced development experience.
 Built with Lua and featuring the latest plugins from the Neovim ecosystem.

 ## ⸸ Features